-ECB enters into repurchase agreements with clients seeking overnight money market returns whereby ECB transfers to the clients Mexican government securities in exchange for cash and concurrently agrees to repurchase the securities at a future date for an amount equal to the cash exchanged plus a stipulated premium or interest factor.
-ECB deploys the cash received from, and acquires the securities deliverable to, clients under these repurchase arrangements by purchasing securities in the open market or by entering into reverse repurchase agreements with unrelated third parties.
-We account for these repurchase and reverse repurchase agreements as collateralized financing transactions.
-We record a liability on our Consolidated Statements of Financial Condition in relation to repurchase transactions executed with clients as Securities Sold Under Agreements to Repurchase.
-We record as assets on our Consolidated Statements of Financial Condition, Financial Instruments Owned and Pledged as Collateral at Fair Value (where we have acquired the securities deliverable to clients under these repurchase arrangements by purchasing securities in the open market) and Securities Purchased Under Agreements to Resell (where we have acquired the securities deliverable to clients under these repurchase agreements by entering into reverse repurchase agreements with unrelated third parties).
-These Mexican government securities included in Financial Instruments Owned and Pledged as Collateral at Fair Value on the Consolidated Statements of Financial Condition have an estimated average time to maturity of approximately 1.0 year, as of December 31, 2019, and are pledged as collateral against repurchase agreements, which are collateralized financing agreements.
-Generally, collateral is posted equal to the contract value at inception and is subject to market changes.
-These repurchase agreements are primarily with institutional customer accounts managed by ECB, generally mature within one business day and permit the counterparty to pledge the securities.
-Increases and decreases in asset and liability levels related to these transactions are a function of growth in ECB's AUM, as well as clients' investment allocations requiring positioning in repurchase transactions.
+Our ECB business was sold in December 2020.
+See Note 5 to our consolidated financial statements for further information.
+Prior to its sale, our ECB business entered into repurchase agreements with clients seeking overnight money market returns whereby ECB transferred to the clients Mexican government securities in exchange for cash and concurrently agreed to repurchase the securities at a future date for an amount equal to the cash exchanged plus a stipulated premium or interest factor.
+ECB deployed the cash received from, and acquired the securities deliverable to, clients under these repurchase arrangements by purchasing securities in the open market or by entering into reverse repurchase agreements with unrelated third parties.
+We accounted for these repurchase and reverse repurchase agreements as collateralized financing transactions.
+We recorded a liability on our Consolidated Statements of Financial Condition in relation to repurchase transactions executed with clients as Securities Sold Under Agreements to Repurchase.
+We recorded as assets on our Consolidated Statements of Financial Condition, Financial Instruments Owned and Pledged as Collateral at Fair Value (where we had acquired the securities deliverable to clients under these repurchase arrangements by purchasing securities in the open market) and Securities Purchased Under Agreements to Resell (where we had acquired the securities deliverable to clients under these repurchase agreements by entering into reverse repurchase agreements with unrelated third parties).
+These Mexican government securities included in Financial Instruments Owned and Pledged as Collateral at Fair Value on the Consolidated Statements of Financial Condition were pledged as collateral against repurchase agreements, which were collateralized financing agreements.
+Generally, collateral was posted equal to the contract value at inception and was subject to market changes.
+These repurchase agreements were primarily with institutional customer accounts managed by ECB, generally matured within one business day and permitted the counterparty to pledge the securities.
+Increases and decreases in asset and liability levels related to these transactions were a function of growth in ECB's AUM, as well as clients' investment allocations requiring positioning in repurchase transactions.